columbustech/map-function-template/README.md

 The local package, package2, in this example is built from a .tar.gz archive.
 To use it, here are the steps:

 1. Move the .tar.gz file into a pip_packages folder.
-2. Use -l flag while running gen_container.py (eg. -l pip_packages)
+2. Use -l flag while running gen_container.py pointing to pip_packages folder (eg. -l pip_packages)
 3. Add an entry to requirements.txt (Eg. ./pip_packages/package2-0.0.1.tar.gz)
 4. Import it in process.py as 'import package2'.